 With the Madison generally moving at a pretty quick clip, setting the hook is as simple as "Let 'em Eat It!"
 Once you feel the full weight of the fish on the line, Then it's time to pull your elbow back and set the hook.
 Too many swung fish are lost on the Madison due to early hook sets on the first bump/feel.

-Whether fishing a single or two-handed rod, you'll need a solid understanding of how to set up your line; a missed section, or (even worse) backward head or tip can make for a frustrating day.
 From reel to fly, the components are; backing, shooting line, shooting head, tip, and leader.
 Where traditional single-hand lines come in 1 continuous piece, there are a few steps to setting up a Spey line.

 Shooting Line

 From the end of your backing, you'll need to attach your shooting line in a loop-to-loop fashion.
-The shooting line is generally a thin, but very strong monofilament line (25-35 lb for trout).
+The shooting line is generally a thin, but very strong monofilament line (25-35 lb. for trout).
 The purpose of this section is to reduce friction for the shooting head as you send a cast.
 Most companies now offer a continuous shooting line to shooting head combo, but we always recommend going with a separate monofilament shooting line.
 The combo lines just never seem to shoot as fast as they should.

 Shooting Heads